Jinwen-XU/minimalist/README.md

     - `minimbook.cls` : class for typesetting books

     They can be used with any major TeX engine.
-Currently they have native support to English, French and German typesetting (more language to be added).
+Currently they have native support to English, French, German, Italian, Portuguese (European and Brazilian) and Spanish typesetting.

 - Derivative part (they have separate pages on CTAN):